FACK1/Familia/README.md

 ### Async JS

-All Async operations were handled using promises.
+All Async operations are handled using promises.

 ### Database